Aspects of $T\bar{T}+J\bar{T }$ deformed Schwarzian: From gravity partition function to late-time spectral form factor: The Disk and Trumpet geometry in

 Now, we proceed to compute the trumpet partition function.
 The trumpet is a genus zero surface with one asymptotic (nearly-) $AdS_2$ boundary and one geodesic boundary.
 The trumpet partition function has been evaluated below for the 2D gravity non-minimally coupled to the $U(1)$ and $SO(3)$ gauge field.\footnote{We do the computations of partition function for $j=0$.} \\\\ \textbf{ The trumpet partition function:} We follow the same procedure as the $g=0$ disk partition function to calculate the trumpet partition function.
 The relevant geometry is obtained by a piece of hyperbolic space equipped with the following metric,

 For the trumpet, the hyperbolic plane's SL(2,R) symmetry breaks down to U(1) corresponding to the translation symmetry along $\tau$ direction.
 The wiggly boundary (as shown in the figure below) is parametrized by $\tau(u)$ and the boundary action becomes, $-\varphi\int \{e^{-\tau},u\}$.
-Now, we can evaluate the boundary integral by the Gaussian integral over small fluctuations about the saddle point as done in \cite{Saad:2019lba}\,.
-Finally, we get using (\ref{3.13}) with Euler-characteristic $\chi(Trumpet)=0$ ,
+Now, we can evaluate the boundary Gaussian integral as done in \cite{Saad:2019lba}\,.
+Finally, we get using (\ref{3.13}) with Euler-characteristic $\chi_{\textrm{trumpet}}=0$ ,

 Here the $h_{AdS_2}$ is the holonomy defined along the $AdS_2$ boundary, and $h_b$ is the holonomy along the geodesic boundary. $R, R'$ respectively denote representation of $U(1)$ and $SO(3)$ respectively.\\\\ \textbf{Relevant boundary condition:} Before ending this section, we discuss the boundary condition on the $U(1)$ gauge field $A_{\mu}$ to remove any UV- divergences and make the path integral convergent.
 We are considering 2D gravity coupled to U(1) and SO(3) gauge fields.
 The divergence term proportional to $\frac{1}{\epsilon^2}$ appearing from the extrinsic curvature can be regularized by adding a counter term proportional to $\frac{1}{\epsilon^2}\,.$ This has already been incorporated into the action itself.
-However, we need to change the boundary condition to regularise the divergence in action due to the presence of another divergent term $\sim\frac{\beta}{\epsilon}\,.$ Inside the path-integral, this term will appear in the exponential as $\exp(\frac{-\beta}{\epsilon}(\varphi_0(Q))\,.$ This is removed by adding the defect action as mentioned in (\ref{eq 3.13}).
+However, we need to change the boundary condition to regularise the divergence in action due to the presence of another divergent term $\sim\frac{\beta}{\epsilon}\,.$ Inside the path-integral, this term will appear in the exponential as $\exp\Big(\frac{-\beta}{\epsilon}(\varphi_0(Q))\Big)\,.$ This is removed by adding the defect action as mentioned in (\ref{eq 3.13}).
 This will further give rise to a term proportional to $-Q^2$ in the exponential.
 This helps to converge the sum in the partition function.\\

 Now the defect action, as stated in (\ref{eq 3.13}) leads to the modified boundary condition as follows,

 Hence, we get